dair-ai/Prompt-Engineering-Guide/guides/prompts-applications.md

 This is very useful.
 We use this example for a different test in another section of the guides.

+Here is another prompt example showing how to leverage the LLM for data labeling/augmentation task.

 *Prompt:*
 ```
 produce 3 wine reviews and label taste, flavor, aroma related token; present the result as a json file, in addition add the coordinate of each term for NER task